How Much Do You Charge?

 You wouldn’t buy a “one size fits all wedding gown!”

-Our service is not a “one size fits all.”
+Our service is not “one size fits all.”

 We do however, offer services that can fit just about any budget.

-Budget is important but in 26 years of very happy customers we have found that a successful wedding is not about the money.
+Though budget is important, in over 25 years of very happy customers we have found that a successful wedding is not about money.

 We do not sell “things” we provide “a service” and “an experience” of a lifetime.